British Bird Identifier Guide

 Key Features:

-A group of Goldfinches is called a ‘charm’ which is perfect for these colourful little birds.
+A group of goldfinches are called a 'charm' which is perfect for these colourful little birds.

 Bullfinch